|Are there any safe oils for those who are|

-I've been gluten free for over nine years now, and I still have problems digesting fats.
+I've been gluten free for over ten years now, and I still have problems digesting fats.

-For that reason, I'm going to go in-depth about some of the additional issues surrounding gluten-free oils and fats, as well as share what I know about the safety of gluten-free oils for super sensitive celiacs.
-I'll talk about what I personally use and what other sensitives have shared on the issue.
+For that reason, I'm going to go in-depth about some of the additional problems with gluten-free oils and fats that no one else is talking about.
+I'll also share what I know about the safety of gluten-free oils for those super sensitive to gluten.

 But First, A Disclaimer